When simple tasks are disrupted by dizziness and loss of balance

 Loss of balance and falls are not inevitable as we grow older.
 However, balance and dizziness problems can significantly increase with age, as well as the risk for more serious injuries.
 To complicate matters further, falls are typically not the result of a single cause or risk factor.
 More often, they are the result of a combination of factors.
 That is why patients can benefit from their physician and physical therapist working together to diagnose, treat and prevent future loss of balance.

-Here are some factors that can be evaluated to determine your risk for falls:
+Factors that can be evaluated to determine your risk for falls:

 - Level of physical fitness